Paulson Mine: Gunflint City

 Located 350 metres southwest of the Paulson shaft was a mining encampment established at same time that explorations in the area began.
 Eventually it was decided that this site would become a permanent settlement for the soon-to-be expansive mining operations.
 Work began in the late winter of 1892 and continued into the spring; this American metropolis would be christened "Gunflint City."
 The promoter of this new town was the American Realty Company, the same company that owned many sections of land in the area.
 They would publish an elaborate plat map in early 1893 entitled "Gun Flint Iron Range" which spoke of the great promise of the area.
 Located at Gunflint City was a unique business established by Fort William, Ontario "entrepreneur" Margaret "Mag" Matthews.
 Mag was a very well-known madame in Fort William and she was obviously hoping to cash in on the business generated by the railway and the iron mine.
 Her "Hotel de Marguerite" was completed in November 1892 and in January 1893 she received the first liquor license granted in Cook County.

 Today

 The Paulson Mine, as well as the other nearby shafts and test pits lie within the confines of the United States Forest Service's Superior National Forest.
-It is adjacent to the renown Boundary Waters Canoe Area, as well as the Kekekabic Trail.
+It is adjacent to the renowned Boundary Waters Canoe Area, as well as the Kekekabic Trail.

 In 1999 the entire Boundary Waters area was hit by an intense weather system that caused massive blowdowns, and became known as the Boundary Waters – Canadian derecho.
 In 2007 the area was burned by the Ham Lake Fire that originated at Ham Lake south the Gunflint Trail.
 The Forest Service used the fire as the impetus to create a new hiking trail.
 Opened in 2009 to commemorate the 100th anniversary of the Forest Service, the 3.3 mile Centennial Trail allows hikers to walk along portions of the old railway grade and visit some of the shafts and test pits (but not the Paulson shaft).